npm/npm/doc/cli/npm.md

   If the `globalconfig` option is set in the cli, env, or user config, then that file is parsed instead.
 * Defaults:
-  npm's default configuration options are defined in lib/utils/config-defs.js.
+  npm’s default configuration options are defined in lib/utils/config-defs.js.
 These must not be changed.

 See `npm-config(7)` for much much more information.